em-schmidt/amazon-kinesis-connectors/README.md

 # Reminder for Future Eric:

-    This is patched to add support for elasticsearch 2.0+  If you need to build this thing, clone the repo and run mvn install... you can then run the build of the cloudwatch logs agent
+    This is patched to add support for elasticsearch 2.0+  If you need to build this thing, clone the repo and run mvn deploy.
+You'll need to set the enviornment variabiles AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY

 # Amazon Kinesis Connector Library